Vishnu252005/SmartBriefs/LEARN.md

 ## Article Summarizer

-Simplify your reading with Summize, an open-source article summarizer </br>
+Simplify your reading with Smartbrief, an open-source article summarizer </br>
 that transforms lengthy articles into clear and concise summaries.😍💖

 - [Live Preview](https://article-summarize.netlify.app/)